Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ---

-### :weapon-prop-automatic:{ .lg } Automatic
+### :weapon-prop-automatic: Automatic { .noborder }

 Each time you make an attack with an **:weapon-prop-automatic: Automatic** weapon, you can make one extra attack later on the same turn.
 This extra attack must be made with the *same weapon* provided it has enough Ammunition for the attack, and you don't add your ability modifier to the additional attack's damage roll, unless that modifier is negative.

-If the Automatic property includes a number (e.g., Automatic (3)), that number determines the maximum additional attacks you can make each time you attack with the weapon.
-For example, a Sub-Machine Gun with Automatic (3) allows up to 3 extra attacks per attack.
+If the Automatic property includes a plus and a number (e.g., Automatic (+3)), that number determines the maximum additional attacks you can make each time you attack with the weapon.
+For example, a Sub-Machine Gun with Automatic (+3) allows up to 3 extra attacks per attack.

 ---

-### :weapon-prop-explosive:{ .lg } Explosive
+### :weapon-prop-explosive: Explosive { .noborder }

 When this weapon's hits a target, it explodes and affect an area of effect on the parenthesis, originating from the target.
 The weapon can target a point within its range.
 Each creature in the area of effect centered on the point or the target must make a **:d20-save: Dexterity saving throw**{ .d20 } against your Weapon Save DC.
 The creature takes the weapon's damage on a failed save, or half as much damage on a successful one.